avengers-p11/Documentation/VCS Design + POC/Project VCS policies/Naming Conventions/README.md

 ## Tag Naming Conventions

-Tags are used to mark specific points in the repository's history, such as releases.
+Tag naming conventions provide a standardized way to label specific points in a repository's history, typically following semantic versioning.
+Tags are primarily used to mark releases or milestones in the project.

 ### General Structure